 They were convinced both the blind man and the person who had healed him were sinners.
-The blind man gave his testimony, saying that he did not know who the man was, but that he did know he had been healed and that his healer must be from God.
+The blind man gave his testimony, saying that he did not know who the man was, but he did know he had been healed and that his healer must be from God.

 The Pharisees became angry at this response.
 They asked the blind man’s parents to testify instead.
 The parents were afraid of the Pharisees, since anyone who went against them were cast out of the church.
-They only agreed that the man had been born blind, but said that they didn’t know by whom or what power he was healed.
+They only agreed that the man had been born blind, but said they didn’t know by whom or what power he was healed.

-They all again turned to the man born blind, who repeated that he knew with certainty that the man who had helped him had power to heal and must be from God.
+Again the Pharisees turned to the man born blind, who repeated that he knew with certainty that the man who had helped him had power to heal and must be from God.
 Because he would not renounce his healer, the man healed from blindness was cast out of the church.
 The Pharisees told him that he was a sinner, and that he could not understand the power of God as well as they did.